SymfonyCasts/api-platform3/sfcasts/ep1/relation-filtering.md

-# Relation Filtering
+# Filtering on Relations

-Earlier, we added a bunch of nice filters to our `DragonTreasure` resource.
-Let's also add some to `user` so we can show off some of the filtering *superpowers* of relations.
-The first thing we want to add, per usual, is  `ApiFilter` with `PropertyFilter::class`.
-This one isn't exactly a *filter*.
-It lets you select which fields you want to return in the response.
-All of this should look pretty familiar so far.
+Earlier, we added a bunch of nice filters to `DragonTreasure`.
+Let's add a few more - starting with `User` - so we can show off some filtering *superpowers* for relations.

+## Using PropertyFilter Across Relations

+Start like normal: `ApiFilter` and let's first use `PropertyFilter::class`.
+Remember: this is kind of a fake filter that allows our API client to select which *fields* they want.
+And this is all pretty familiar so far.

-When we head over, refresh, and go to the `GET` collection endpoint... we see a new "properties[]" field here.
-If we wanted to, just as an example, we could say `username`... *or* we could return `username` *and* `dragonTreasures`.
+When we head over, refresh, and go to the `GET` collection endpoint... we see a new `properties[]` field.
+We could choose to return just `username`... or `username` *and* `dragonTreasures`.

 When we hit "Execute"... perfect!
-There they are - `username` and `dragonTreasures`.
-And because our `dragonTreasures` are *embedded*, we see the embedded objects.
-But it gets even *cooler*!
-We could have it return `username` and just the *name* of the `DragonTreasure`.
-Yep!
-To do that, copy this URL... and let's add a little `.jsonld` at the end. *Perfect*.
-And the syntax is a little complicated, but we can actually say `[dragonTreasures]`, followed by `[]=name`.
-And just like that, we're *just* returning the `name`.
-So right out of the box, this property filter allows us to reach across relationships.

-Okay, let's do something *else*.
-Head back to `DragonTreasure.php`.
-Let's say that *sometimes* we want to be able to filter by the `$owner`.
-It would actually be really handy to see all of the `dragonTreasures` for a specific owner.
-To do that, above the `$owner` property, we'll once again add our `ApiFilter`, which is going to be a normal `SearchFilter::class`, followed by `strategy: 'exact'`.
-This will give us the exact user we're looking for.
+We see the two fields... where `dragonTreasures` is an array of objects, each containing the fields we chose to embedded.

+Again, this is super duper normal.
+So let's try something more interesting.
+In fact, what we're going to try isn't supported directly in the interactive docs.

+So, copy this URL... paste and add `.jsonld` to the end.

+Here's the goal: I want to return the `username` field and then *only* the `name` field of each dragon treasure.
+The syntax is a bit ugly: it's `[dragonTreasures]`, followed by `[]=name`.

+And just like that... it only shows `name`!
+So right out of the box, `PropertyFilter` allows us to reach across relationships.

+## Searching Relation Fields

+Let's do something *else*.
+Head back to `DragonTreasure`.
+It might be handy to filter by the `$owner`: we could quickly get a list of all treasures for a specific user.

+No sweat!
+Just add `ApiFilter` above the `$owner` property, passing in the trusty `SearchFilter::class` followed by `strategy: 'exact'`.

-Back over on the docs, if we open up the `GET` collection endpoint for treasures and hit "Try it out"... let's see... here we go - "owner".
-We can say something like `/api/users/4`, assuming that's actually a real user we have in our database, and... perfect!
-Here are the *five* treasures owned by that user.
+Back over on the docs, if we open up the `GET` collection endpoint for treasures and give it a whirl... let's see... here we go - "owner".
+Enter something like `/api/users/4`... assuming that's actually a real user in our database, and... yes!
+Here are the *five* treasures owned by that user!

-But I want to take this a step further.
-I want to be able to find all of treasures that are owned by a user with a specific *username*.
+But I want to get crazier: I want to find all treasures that are owned by a user matching a specific *username*.
 So instead of filtering on `owner`, we need to filter on `owner.username`.

-Check this out.
-When we want to filter an `owner`, we can put this a `ApiFilter` right above the `$owner` property.
-But since we want to filter on `owner.username`, we can't put that above a property because we don't have one for that.
-This is one of those cases where we need to put a filter above the class.
-And since we're not putting this above a property, we'll need to add a `properties` option set to an array.
+How?
+Well, when we want to filter simply by `owner`, we can put the `ApiFilter` right above that property.
+But since we want to filter on `owner.username`, we can't put that above a property... because `owner.username` *isn't* a property.
+This is one of the cases where we need to put the filter above the *class*.
+And... that also means we need to add a `properties` option set to an array.
 Inside, say `'owner.username'` and set that to the `partial` strategy.

-I'll head back over and refresh.
-We know we have an owner whose username is "maug", so let's go back to our `GET` collection, and here in `owner.username`, we can search for "maug`... hit "Execute", and... that works!
-We can see all of the treasures owned by "maug".
+Ok!
+Head back over and refresh.
+We know we have an owner whose username is "Smaug"... so let's go back to the `GET` collection endpoint and... here in `owner.username`, search for "maug"... and hit "Execute".

+Let's see...
+That worked!
+This shows all treasures owned by any user whose username contains `maug`.
 Pretty cool!

-Next: We've reached our last topic - *Subresources* - which has seriously changed in API Platform 3.
+Ok squad: get ready for the grand finale - *Subresources*.
+These have *seriously* changed in API Platform 3.
+Let's dive into them next.